blakeblackshear/frigate/docs/docs/configuration/camera_specific.md

     rtmp:
       enabled: False # <-- RTMP should be disabled if your stream is not H264
     detect:
-      width: # <---- update for your camera's resolution
+      width: # <- optional, by default Frigate tries to automatically detect resolution
-      height: # <---- update for your camera's resolution
+      height: # <- optional, by default Frigate tries to automatically detect resolution
 ```

 ### Blue Iris RTSP Cameras